Updated February 2019

 Probably the biggest perk of this pump is the fact that it’s cordless and holds a good, long charge.
 It’s perfect for moms who tend to pump in places where an outlet is not always available (cars, airports, work events, supply closets (snort), etc).

 The Enjoye also offers adjustable settings for speed and suction strength, which could mean less time at the pump.
-Some complain about the flange sizes offered, but note that this pump is compatible with Medela parts.
+Some complain about the flange sizes offered, but note that this pump is compatible with Medela parts. ** Folks, if the flanges you have aren’t the right size, you must get ones that are (and it’s really cheap and easy to do so) — otherwise, the pump will not work!
+Like, at all.

 The Freemie is a unique pump that gives you the ability to pump somewhat discreetly while doing other tasks, such as driving, working or holding your baby.
 (If you’re like, “Driving!?!?
-Who would ever pump while driving??… Just wait!!!
-Hahahahaha.)
-No seriously.
+Who would ever pump while driving??”… Just wait!!!
+Hahahahaha – No seriously.)

 The quiet pump motor also helps with discretion.
-Said one mom, “I could actually pump in the living room visiting family as opposed to having to hide for 30 minutes getting bored out of my mind.”
+Said one mom: “I could actually pump in the living room visiting family as opposed to having to hide for 30 minutes getting bored out of my mind.”

 Note that the Freemie collection cups, while subtler than others, will still give you large, Madonna-like boobs while you’re using them, but it’s still 10x more discreet than the alternative.